Peter Douglas Trail

 This location has no cellular reception.
 Please plan accordingly.
 We recommend that you download the PDF trail data sheet below to your device prior to your trip to this location.

-This 2.3-mile trail offers a wide variety of coastal experiences, including expansive views of Mendocino’s remote and wild “Lost Coast,” deep redwood and Douglas fir forests, and old-growth trees sculpted into bizarre shapes by salty winds.
+This 2.3-mile trail includes expansive views of Mendocino’s remote and wild “Lost Coast,” deep redwood and Douglas fir forests, and old-growth trees sculpted into bizarre shapes by salty winds.
 There is magic and mystery present here.
-It is an all-day excursion to get to this trail from Fort Bragg or Mendocino, and the Usal Road is only open during the dry season.
-Four wheel drive vehicles are recomended.
-Please call the Mendocino County DOT before planning a trip to Usal: (707) 463-4363 It’s well worth the trip, though it’s a rugged adventure and hike.
+It is an all-day excursion to get to this trail from Fort Bragg or Mendocino.
+The Usal Road is narrow and rough.
+The best time to visit is during the dry season when the road is more accessible.
+Four-wheel drive vehicles are recommended.
+Please call the Mendocino County DOT before planning a trip to Usal: (707) 463-4363.
+It’s well worth the trip, though it’s a rugged adventure and hike.

 The Lost Coast Trail continues north of Usal for 53 miles, winding up and down through the Sinkyone Wilderness State Park in Mendocino County and along the beach in the BLM King Range National Conservation Area, ending at the Mattole River in Humboldt County.

 Click or tap to view the full-size map.